Greymagic27/Minecraft-Database/Discord Formatting/client-tldr.md

 **Forge/Fabric**

 Forge or Fabric allows you to install any mod you want, for free.
-There are thousands of mods listed on https://modrinth.com/ and https://beta.curseforge.com/minecraft/search?page=1&class=mc-mods
+There are thousands of mods listed on https://modrinth.com/.

 If you're on the latest version, use Fabric with this tutorial: https://www.youtube.com/watch?v=pSL2HtfhhhE